vinitapenmatsa/Triangle-Challenge/README.md

    Example : http://localhost:8000/swagger-ui.html  ( change port number if required )
 5. Test API Results.
 6. Included Jacoco dependency for test coverage reports.
-7. Also Included a Bash script to test REST end points, if needed to run as a bash script.
+7. Also Included a Bash script to test REST end points, if needed to run as a bash script. ( change port number accordigly )

 # Implementation Details